Loyalty Leather hand-paints and polishes custom made shoes and bags

 But the unexpected addition at Loyalty Leather is paints.

-The couple takes top-grain leather hides leftover from the meat industry and makes sure they don't go to waste by crafting bags and hand-painting them with Cheryl's PAFA-trained expertise.
+The couple takes full-grain leather hides leftover from the meat industry and makes sure they don't go to waste by crafting bags and hand-painting them with Cheryl's PAFA-trained expertise.

 The shoes, made in a small family factory in Spain, get the same treatment, and allow for custom shoes to be designed in unique colors.